smartdevicelink/sdl_evolution/proposals/nnnn-transform-setdisplaylayout-requests-to-ui-show.md

 ## Potential downsides

-The author doesn't know of any downsides to this proposal.
+These changes will prevent us from directly testing the `UI.SetDisplayLayout` RPC.

 ## Impact on existing code

-This change will only impact the existing code for the `SetDisplayLayout` RPC request
+This change will only impact the existing code for the `SetDisplayLayout` RPC request in `set_display_layout_request.cc`.

 ## Alternatives considered